 How to remove fusible interfacing

 seconds.
 Try again to peel it off.
-Repeat this as many times as necessary until the
+Repeat this as many times as necessary until the glue becomes soft

-it.
-Place it over your fabric piece, press it with your iron, then immediately peel it off.
+over your fabric piece, press it with your iron, then immediately peel it off.
 Repeat this process as many

-times as necessary to remove any remaining residue, using a new fabric piece
+times as necessary to remove any remaining residue, using a new fabric piece each time.

 You can also try removing the residue by dabbing your fabric with rubbing alcohol.
 Test the alcohol on a

 scrap of your fabric first to make sure it won’t damage it.